ThDiamant/FitbitAPI/report.md

 G. Implementation of python code to simulate streaming

+For the full code we used, feel free to check [our Github repo](https://github.com/ThDiamant/FitbitProject.git).

 ## Installing and setting up MongoDb

 To get started, download MongoDB Community Edition from the [official website](https://www.mongodb.com/try/download/community).

 Select the desired version and OS system.
-For Windows execute the MSI file and install MongoDB Compass
+For Windows execute the MSI file and install MongoDB Compass (a GUI for exploring your Mongo collections).

 Then, we need to add the bin folder (usually the path to the folder will look like `C:\Program Files\MongoDB\Server\6.0\bin`) to the environmental variables of Windows.